 If you still have the legacy, read-only Google Wifi app, the three types of data listed below—Cloud services, Wifi point stats, and App stats—may still be collected if the relevant settings were turned on.
 Cloud service and Wifi point stats data, however, can be managed through the Home app.

 Please note that some features may not function with certain privacy settings turned off, and some information (such as the association of your Google Account to your Google Wifi or Nest Wifi network) is stored by Google even if all privacy controls are turned off.

 |Wifi point stats||

 (Google Wifi app only)

-The Nest Wifi point has the Google Assistant built in.
+Nest Wifi (2019) points have Google Assistant built-in.
 Learn more about data collected by devices that work with Assistant and the controls available to you:

-- Data security and privacy on Nest and Home devices with the Google Assistant
+- Data security and privacy on devices that work with Assistant

 - Guests and your Google connected home device